MathieuAudibert/MathieuAudibert/README.md

 - **Sports**: Football and sports globally are one of my hobbies, especially PSG <img src="./assets/psg.png" alt="psg" width="1%"/>

 ## Current Goals🎯
+>[!IMPORTANT]\
-I'm currently on the lookout for an apprenticeship in cloud solutions or backend development.
+>I'm currently on the lookout for an apprenticeship in cloud solutions or backend development.
 I am eager to contribute to a dynamic team where I can apply my skills, learn from industry professionals, and work on exciting projects.

 ## Socials 📞
 [![Exercism](https://img.shields.io/badge/Exercism-white?style=for-the-badge&logo=exercism&logoColor=white&logoSize=auto&color=16023C)](https://exercism.org/profiles/Cap92)